Squeezed Attention: Accelerating Long Context Length LLM Inference: System Implementation

 \subsection{Sparse Attention with Retrieved Keys}

 Once the important keys are identified through our centroid lookup, the second stage of our system implementation leverages a sparse FlashAttention kernel to attain speedups during \textit{both} prefill and generation stages.
 This stage also uses similar parallelization strategies as FlashAttention-2 by splitting work across heads and along the sequence length dimension \cite{dao2023flashattention}.
 Our kernel implementation builds on top of prior work on Triton implementations for FlashAttention-2 \cite{flashattentiontutorial} and for dynamic sparse FlashAttention \cite{pagliardini2023fast}.
-The kernel first loads in query vectors, and then iterates over a tensor of key indices that need to be selectively loaded.
-These indices are then used to load the corresponding keys from memory and compute exact attention.
+The kernel uses a tensor containing key indices to identify which keys need to be loaded from memory for exact attention computation.

-An additional challenge when computing attention to the fixed context is the imbalanced distribution of important key tokens across different heads, which is highlighted in Figure~\ref{fig:cumscore} in Appendix~\ref{appendix:skewness}.
+An additional challenge when computing attention to the fixed context is the imbalanced distribution of important key tokens across different heads, which is highlighted in Appendix~\ref{appendix:skewness}.
 When using the default parallelization strategy in FlashAttention-2, if one head contains more important keys than the other heads, it will have significantly longer runtime, hindering speedups.
 In order to obtain latency benefits in these scenarios, we split keys and values along the sequence-length dimension as in Flash-Decoding \cite{flashdecoding}, based on a fixed number of desired keys and values to be computed for a single Streaming Multiprocessor (SM).
-This means that if there are more keys and values that need to be computed for a particular head (due to unbalanced sparsity for different heads), the work for this head will be parallelized across a greater number of SMs in the GPU.
-The kernel is designed in two phases, as in Flash-Decoding.
-The first phase computes the partial attention outputs for each block of valid keys and values.
-The second stage merges the partial attention outputs, while correcting the outputs using the partial Softmax denominators and max values.
+This means that if there are more keys and values that need to be loaded for a particular head, the work for this head will be parallelized across a greater number of SMs in the GPU.
+As in Flash-Decoding \cite{flashdecoding}, our kernel is designed in two phases, with the first phase computing partial attention outputs and the second stage merging the partial attention outputs.